Registered Safety Supplier Scheme

 Þ The purchasers and users of safety products and PPE—sourced from capable, value adding suppliers

-The British Safety Industry Federation (BSIF) is the lead association for the Personal Protective Equipment (PPE) Directive and is recognised as a Competent Authority by the Health & Safety Executive (HSE).
+The British Safety Industry Federation (BSIF) is the lead association for the Personal Protective Equipment (PPE) Regulation.
 The BSIF has active links with many government departments and over 130 representative Trade Bodies.

 Today the BSIF is firmly established as the major independent voice of the British safety industry, helping to both influence legislation and provide industry in general with a source of authoritative information on a range of workplace safety issues, while representing the needs of its members.